devlinjunker/template.hapi.rest/README.md

-# Template EsLint, EsDoc Flow/Node Project
+# Template Hapi Server Project

-Node Project setup using Flow Static Typing, EsLint for Linting, EsDoc for documentation, and Mocha+Chai+NYC for testing
+Node Project setup using Hapi to handle requests on a port to endpoints